The Phased Plan for Return to Campus - Spring 2021: Phase 3

 Additionally, Commuter/Off-Campus Students and Employees coming to campus from a high COVID positive state currently subject to travel restrictions by the State of Connecticut must ALSO quarantine for 14 days prior to their return to campus date.
 This 14-day quarantine is the responsibility of the individual, to be carried out at their Connecticut-based residence.

-Physical distancing requires minimum of six feet separation between all individuals while on campus.
+Updated March 30, 2021: Physical distancing requires minimum of six feet separation (indoors) and three feet seperation (outdoors) between all individuals while on campus.
 Care should be taken when in common areas such as hallways, classrooms, dining areas and breakrooms.

 Face Coverings / Masks